Parkinson's Disease and Taoist Tai Chi® arts

 One Person’s Story of Longevity and Improved Quality of Life

-Assunta has been part of ‘The Parkinson’s Outcomes Project,’ an international study to determine best treatments that follows 5500 people with Parkinson’s Disease.
+Assunta has been taking part in a longitudinal international study – ‘The Parkinson’s Outcomes Project’ – which follows 5500 people with Parkinson’s disease in order to determine the best treatments for the condition.
 Of that group only 25 people have had it longer than Assunta.
 This is what she has to say:

 My name is Assunta and I’ve had Parkinson’s disease for 33 years and I have been practicing Taoist Tai Chi® arts for almost 30 years.
 I knew after my first class that the Taoist Tai Chi® arts were helping me.
 I first became stronger emotionally and then physically.
 Everything improved and I was better able to tolerate medications.
 I am taller and more flexible.
 The benefits of Taoist Tai Chi® practice are so good.
 I feel normal!